 Speaking of skewers, there are two types.
 Metal and wooden (or more likely bamboo).
 Wooden skewers need to be soaked in water so they don’t burn.
 I soaked mine for at least half an hour, but as you can see they did still burn.
 Except for one which actually caught on fire, they were mostly blackened on the outside but still sturdy.
 Soaking for a couple of hours works better.

-For these kebabs I used smoked sausage.
-That way the meat is fully cooked.
+For these kebabs I used smoked sausage, but any gluten-free fully cooked sausage would work, such as Applegate Sweet Italian Sausage.
 I love combining apples and onions and they complement the sausage well along with red bell pepper.

 - 2 Tablespoons mustard